 You should bare in mind that a standard Microwave can start at a cost of $50 / £35.
-Most Smart Microwaves do come with other features like Air Frying and toasting, so there are perks to having this new technology so early on.
+However, the price tag on a Smart Microwave does come with reason, most Smart Microwaves do come with other features like Air-Frying and toasting, so there are perks to having this new technology so early on.

 Should I get a Smart Microwave or a Dumb Microwave?

 It’s worth noting that a normal ‘dumb’ Microwave typically isn’t worth repairing, as such, you would be creating more waste for the planet.
-So if that is someting you’re concious of, then a Smart Microwave is going to be right up your street.
+So if that is something you’re conscious of, then a Smart Microwave is going to be right up your street.

 The newer Smart alternative gives you multiple options to cook, low energy waste (If any at all) and in the long run will probably last longer.